 Complaint Review

 The complaint will be reviewed by the administrative team within two business days.
-The review will involve assessing the validity of the complaint and its alignment with certification activates.
+The review will involve assessing the validity of the complaint and its alignment with certification activities.

 Investigation and Resolution